Month: March 2021

 James Caird Sponsored Row-A-Thon

-A sponsored Row-A-Thon launched with two high profile rowing machines either side of Shackleton’s famous James Caird lifeboat and lots of other rowers participating simultaneously on rowing machines all over the world.
-The aim is to clock up 1500km (the equivalent of 800 nautical miles or 933 miles!) – the amazing distance covered on the Endurance expedition’s incredible boat journey.
+Our sponsored Row-A-Thon launched on Wednesday 14th April at Dulwich College with two high profile rowing machines either side of Shackleton’s famous James Caird lifeboat and lots of other rowers participating simultaneously on rowing machines remotely.
+The aim was to clock up 1500 kilometers (the equivalent of 800 nautical miles or 933 miles!) – the amazing distance covered by Sir Ernest Shackleton and five of his men on the Endurance expedition’s incredible boat journey.
+They took 17 days to row from Elephant Island to the island of South Georgia so we set ourselves the same timescale for our event.

 All profits go to the Kent Scouts ReQuest2021 Antarctic Research Project.